 8. Try Lying on the Ground

 If your shot allows, lying on the ground is one of the most effective ways to prevent your camera from shaking.
-You just lie down flat on the ground, and then let your lens sit on the ground.
-You can place one hand underneath the camera and the lens to make sure that it doesn’t tilt down.
-Some people make a fist to lift the camera up off the ground a little way.
-This technique won’t work for a shot of an object that is high up off the ground because it will produce a low angle.
+You lie flat on the ground and let your lens sit on the Ground.
+You can place one hand underneath the camera and the lens to ensure it doesn’t tilt down.
+Some people make a fist to lift the camera off the ground a little way.
+This technique won’t work for a shot of an object high up off the ground because it will produce a low angle.
 It could also be uncomfortable, so make sure that this is a viable option before you try it.

 9. Hold Your Camera Over Your Elbow

-Some people refer to this as the machine gun hold because it is the way you would hold a machine gun with a long barrel.
-You will take your camera up to your eye with your right hand, and then lift your left elbow in front of you so that your lens can rest on it.
-You can take your left hand, and put it on your right upper arm.
-You probably won’t be able to hold this position for long periods of time, but it will help you get a stable shot when you need to.
+Some people refer to this as the machine gun hold because it is how you would hold a machine gun with a long barrel.
+You will take your camera up to your eye with your right hand and then lift your left elbow in front of you so that your legs can rest on it.
+You can take your left hand and put it on your right upper arm.
+You probably won’t be able to hold this position for long periods, but it will help you get a stable shot when needed.

-If you have trouble with camera shake, there are a lot of different tricks you can use to stabilize your camera.
-Go through the list above, and try out different methods so that you have them in your arsenal when you need them.
+If you have trouble with a camera shake, there are a lot of different tricks you can use to stabilize your camera.
+Go through the list above, and try out different methods to have them in your arsenal when you need them.